nickmmark/ecmo-calculations/README.md

 [] add more cannula! (this probably means having a seperate database that the visualization app can access... ugh complex)

-[] add schematics for each cannula showing details such as stages, number of inlets, and cross section (pretty drawings!)
+[] add schematics for each cannula showing details such as stages, number of inlets, and cross section (a.k.a. pretty drawings!)

 [] add more organization of cannula types (IJ dual lumen, IJ single lumen, femoral single lumen, etc)

 [] allow the user to specify combinations of different cannula (e.g. VAV, VAPa, etc); this will require adding flow together cannula in parallel.
 Some interesting math and physics to think about.
 Kirchoff's laws?

-## Re-circualtion
+## Re-circualtion Calculator
 **Recirculation** is a common issue with venovenous ECMO that occurs when oxygenated blood is withdrawn by the drainage cannula, instead of entering the patient's systemic circulation.

 Recirculation (%) is defined as: